 Strong Inference Can Turn Your Research Into Results

 Let’s face it – science isn’t created equal.
 A quick look at your news feed is evidence for that *cough* gene therapy *cough*.
-Most fields of science are lucky to have a media mention every couple years or so, while others get press conferences and sensational news stories almost daily.
+Most fields of science are lucky to have a media mention once every few years, while others get press conferences and sensational news stories almost daily.
 Scientists in these fields must be doing something right; what can we learn about their approach to research?

 Table of Contents